Pfern/OSODOS/docs/DATA_SHARING/README.md

 In this section we have discussed the different infrastructural solutions for sharing research data and how these relate to the developing principles for data sharing.
 You should now be able to:
 - Explain what the terms of the **FAIR** acronym stand for in relation to data sharing
 - Explain the difference between sharing raw and intermediate data, and result data
-- Assess the advantages and drawbacks of sharing data via email, USB drives, peer-to-peer, HTTP, FTP and RSync
+- Assess the advantages and drawbacks of different data sharing approaches within teams
 - Be able to locate the appropriate domain-specific repository for a given, common research data type (e.g. DNA sequence)
-- Be able to locate several generic repositories for opaque research data and weight their advantages and drawbacks against domain-specific repositories
+- Be able to locate generic repositories for opaque research data and weigh their advantages and drawbacks against domain-specific ones